 If specifically authorized in this aAgreement, Contractor may keep CDBG program income.
 In all cases, CDBG program income must be used for CDBG-eligible activities.
 Program income is defined at 24 CFR 570.500 as gross income that is directly generated from the use of CDBG funds.
-Program income includes, but is not limited to: proceeds from the disposition by sale or long-term lease of real property purchased or improved with CDBG funds; proceeds from the disposition of equipment purchased with CDBG funds; gross income from the use or rental of real or personal property acquired with CDBG funds, less costs incidental to generation of the income; and gross income from the use or rental of real property that was constructed or improved with CDBG funds, less costs incidental to generation of income.
-For activities funded with CDBG funds, Contractor shall comply with CDBG program income requirements at 24 CFR 570.503 and 504.
+Program income includes, but is not limited to: proceeds from the disposition by sale or long-term lease of real property purchased or improved with CDBG funds; proceeds from the use or rental of real or personal property acquired with CDBG funds, less costs incidental to generation of the income; and gross income from the use or rental of real or improved with CDBG funds, less costs incidental to generation of the income; and gross income from the use or rental of real property that was constructed or improved with CDBG funds, less costs incidental to generation of income.
+For activities funded with CDBG funds, less costs incidental to CDBG program income requirements at 24 CFR 570.503 and 504.
 Unless specifically designated otherwise by the County herein, any program income on hand when the agreement expires, or received after the agreement's expiration, will be transferred to the County.